 Turunc is a small village at the coast near the Aegean Sea.
 Close to major tourist cities like Marmaris and Icmeler.
-The hotel I was staying was the main hotel in town “Otel Turunc”.
-The hotel was situated at a private beach in a small bay, which was very beautiful.
-I really loved the hotel.
+The hotel I stayed in was the main hotel in town “Otel Turunc”.
+It is situated on a private beach in a beautiful bay.
 The staff was friendly, the food was great and the entertainment was good.
 Just perfect for a week away.
-The center is small, nice and cosy.
-A couple of restaurants, bars and terraces.
-Shops which sell the same fake stuff you would find in Marmaris.
-From the harbor in Turunc you can get a taxi boat to Icmeler and Marmaris.
-I think it was about 15 lira return ticket per person.
-It’s a lovely boat trip with some nice views.
+The center is small and cosy with only a few restaurants, bars and terraces.
+From the harbor in Turunc you can get a taxi boat to Icmeler and Marmaris if you’d like to visit all the crowded places.
+I think it’s about 15 lira return ticket per person.

 So, after a week we left Turunc to go to Dalyan.
-Dalyan is a small town almost straight across the sea from Turunc.
+Dalyan is also a small town almost straight across the sea from Turunc.
 I found out that going by bus or car would take us more time than going by boat.
 In the harbor there are many places where you can book a group excursion to Dalyan.
-I decided it was easier booking this excursion where we would stay in Dalyan.
+I decided it was easier booking this excursion and end up staying in Dalyan.
 We even got a discount, because we didn’t take the boat back to Turunc.

-1. The first is a restaurant with lots of pomegranate tree’s.
-You can stop here for a small lunch or just have a glass of freshly squeezed pomegranate juice.
+1. Have a short stop for a quick lunch or a glass of freshly squeezed pomegranate juice.
 Absolutely delicious and sooo healthy.
 They grow a lot of vegetables themselves.
 You can also buy pomegranate jam and much more.
 Really worth visiting.
-Check out their website on http://www.nardanesi.com.
+Check out their website on www.nardanesi.com.
 Unfortunately all in Turkish 😉

 3. A lovely restaurant up in the mountains near Yuvarlakcay, is www.yuvarlakcayyesilvadi.com.
-You can have a drink or eat something.
+The surrounding is absolutely stunning.
+I was so impresses when I was here.
 You can even have a swim in the freezing cold water coming from the mountains.
 I dare you 😉